kiddoshan69/kiddo_demo/README.md

 # kiddo_demo
-This is my Frist Git Repository
+This is my frist Git Repository
+Author-Shan